atharva-26/PractiseGits/README.md

 # PractiseGits
-This is a practise repo.
+This is a practise repo.This is only for mybranch